Why should I use a raised bed?

 Where to buy a raised garden bed?

 From us!
-We have a range of beds from our budget 'Classic Bed' to our 'Deluxe' top of the range vegetable bed with rounded corner posts and galvanized brackets.
-New this year we also have our 'Easy Assemble' beds which don't require any tools or fixings - they simply slot together.
-We also have a broad range of raised garden bed supplies including topsoil, compost, vegetable seedling plants and all the consumables you'll need to grow a fantastic crop.
+We have a range of beds, from our popular 'Premier' beds to our 'Deluxe' top of the range vegetable beds with rounded corner posts and galvanized brackets.
+We also have our 'Easy Assemble' beds which don't require any tools or fixings - they simply slot together.
+Once you have your bed set up, we have a broad range of raised garden bed supplies including topsoil, compost, vegetable seedling plants and all the consumables you'll need to grow a fantastic crop.

-All our beds use Pressure treated timber meaning the timber will last a minimum of 15 years of harsh outdoor conditions.
-The preservative used has been certified by the soil association as safe for use with organic food crops so you can be sure no harmful materials enter the soil.
+All our beds use pressure treated timber, meaning the timber will last a minimum of 10 years of harsh outdoor conditions.
+The preservative used has been certified by the soil association as safe for use with organic food crops, so you can be sure no harmful materials enter the soil.

 What height raised bed do I need?